 After an amazing local breakfast, hit the scenic Lakes Way.
 We will witness epic coastal views at their best as you drive past pristine beaches and lakeside communities with Via Travel Australia East Coast Australia tour package.
 Then, stretch your legs on a leisurely walk and climb to a lookout.
 You will be able to take a moment to soak up panoramic vistas of New South Wales’ breathtaking shoreline.
 Afterwards, continue your journey to Port Macquarie in time for a sunset cruise – keep an eagle eye out for local pods of dolphins as you enjoy the perfect end to a scenic day.
 (B)

-This morning, meet the volunteers at a local koala hospital (cute!) with your small group tour in Australia.
-If you’re able to tear yourself away from the cuddly critters, you’ll be rewarded with a stop in Nambucca Heads.
-Here, share in a unique and immersive Gumbaynggirr First Nations experience.
-It will get you in touch with the traditional custodians of this land, lore and ancient cultural knowledge.
-Then finish the day in true Aussie style in the Dorrigo National Park: at a traditional pub where you can relax, order some grub, have a few drinks and even play some pool.
-Why not opt for an Aussie classic like a chicken ‘parma’, or the quintessential meat pie (tomato sauce optional, but recommended!).
-(B)
+We start by meeting the volunteers at a local koala hospital.
+If you’re able to tear yourself away from the cuddly critters, you’ll be rewarded with a visit to Dorrigo National Park, known for its lush, sub-tropical rainforest and waterfalls.
+See Dangar Falls & if time allows, take a refreshing dip in its cascading waters.
+We finish the day in true Aussie style in the Dorrigo National Park: at a traditional pub where you can relax, order some grub, have a few drinks and even play some pool (B)

 To begin with, get up early or sleep late, sunrises are pretty stunning from Australia’s most easterly point but the choice is yours.
 Today, it’s a free day so perhaps kick-start the morning with a swim in the ocean.
 Or hunt down the best cold-brew coffee from one of Byron’s quirky cafes.
 Stroll along the streets and check out the trendy boutiques or stretch out your limbs at an optional yoga class.
 If you’re a seafood fan, head to The Balcony Bar for some delicious oysters.
 Or simply enjoy a cocktail or two as you people-watch from the outdoor terrace.
 If the waves are right, why not try your hand at surfing or just loll about on one of the endless beaches on day 6 of 18 day Sydney to The Daintree East Coast Encompassed Tour.
 It’s a hard life!